 - General fund expenditures increased 8.4% to $61,992,150.
 This is due to an increase in additional staff due to an increase in student enrollment and higher than anticipated special education expenditures.

 - The fund balance increased by $133,966 from $16,892,906 to $17,026,872, which is 2.7 months of operating expenditures.
 District policy requires a General Fund balance equal to 1.5 months of operating expenditures.

 - The unassigned fund balance increased from $13,934,239 to $13,997,604.

 - The unrestricted fund balance as a percentage of unrestricted expenditures is 28.4%.
 This is compared to the state average of 20.3%.
 This statistic is often used to evaluate the financial health of a school district.

 - The food service fund finished the year with a 26.3% fund balance, which is a very healthy $871,508.
-Revenues increased 1.8% due to increased meals served because of an increase in student enrollment.
-Expenditures increased 14.2% due to increased kitchen staff and planned equipment purchases.
+Revenues increased by 1.8% due to increased meals served because of an increase in student enrollment.
+Expenditures increased by 14.2% due to increased kitchen staff and planned equipment purchases.